Yes, all KeVita Sparkling Probiotic Drinks are certified organic, non-GMO and made in our certified organic facility.

 The majority of the KeVita flavors are sweetened with stevia and contain no sugar.
 KeVita Living Greens and KeVita Lemon Ginger are lightly sweetened with cane juice, all organic of course.

-KeVita Living Greens has about 100 mg of naturally occurring green tea caffeine per bottle.
-KeVita Pomegranate Black Tea has about 150 mg of naturally occurring caffeine per bottle.
+KeVita Living Greens has about 100 mg of naturally occurring Organic Green Tea caffeine per bottle.
+KeVita Tangerine has about 8 mg of naturally occurring caffeine per bottle, from Organic Green Coffee Bean.

 Our commitment is to both pleasure and health.
 KeVita Lemon Ginger and KeVita Living Greens taste so much better when made with cane juice, rather than stevia.
 We have found that many choose sugar as their preferred sweetener.